McCarthy defends 1/6 audio, House GOP backs 'next speaker'

 Still, Gaetz and other detractors remain a force McCarthy must contend with, much like the lawmakers six years ago who denied him backing to become speaker.
 He abruptly dropped out of the race.

 Gaetz tweeted late Tuesday that the private comments from McCarthy and Rep. Steve Scalise, the No. 2 Republican leader, to Cheney and others are “the behavior of weak men, not leaders.”
-He brushed off interviews Tuesday night and Wednesday morning.
+On Tucker Carlson’s Fox News program Wednesday night, he said of McCarthy, “It’s debasing for Republicans to give this guy a standing ovation.”

 Among past rivals for the speaker’s gavels, Scalise of Louisiana is no longer outwardly chasing McCarthy for the job, and has in fact become wrapped in the Jan.
 6 fallout.